Carpet Beetle Control In Bristol 07427 626686

-Varied Carpet Beetles (Anthrenus verbasci) are tiny beetles belonging to the family Dermestidae.
+Carpet Beetles or Varied Carpet Beetles (Anthrenus verbasci) are tiny beetles with several similar species belonging to the family Dermestidae.

-Carpet Beetles are common household pests, remaining active in our heated properties throughout the year.
+Beetles of this species are common household pests, remaining active in our heated homes throughout the year.

 The first time we often see these insect pests is on window sills in late spring and summer.

-Adult carpet beetles become attracted by the abundance of ultraviolet (UV) light.
+Adult beetles are easily attracted to ultraviolet (UV) light, making windows a perfect place to find them.
 Once on the window sill they very quickly dehydrate and perish.

 How Do Carpet Beetles Enter Homes?

-Buildings become attractive to beetles in the warmer months, where they come in search of suitable food for their young.
+Seasonal Activity: Buildings become attractive to beetles in the late spring and summer.
+Beetles enter homes in search of suitable food for their young.

-They also arrive on and in, furnishings and effects people bring into their house.
+Cross Contamination: They also arrive on and in, furnishings and effects people bring into their houses.

-Like carpet moths, beetle larvae don’t just feed on mammalian skin flakes and woollen carpets.
+Diet: Like carpet moths, the beetle’s larvae don’t just feed on mammalian skin flakes and woollen floor coverings.

 Alternative foods include desiccated dead birds, rodents, bird’s nests and wasp nests found in the cavities and void spaces of almost all properties.